 "It's murder when you kill a human being.
 It's heinous when you deliberately kill a healthy Thoroughbred filly."
 Carlton looked around the large stall for a moment, making sure not to disturb anything as he searched the ground for clues.
 The filly's struggles had shifted the hay around a lot, and obviously no human footprints would have been left behind anyway.

-"Who and the what by the huh?" she looked at him, brow furrowed.
-She knew Carlton knew a lot about horses, and that he actually read the Dairy Racing Form sometimes, but the lore and language of equines – particularly the racing variety - eluded her.
+"Who and the what and by the huh?" she looked at him, brow furrowed.
+She knew Carlton knew a lot about horses, and that he actually read the Daily Racing Form sometimes, but the lore and language of equines—particularly the racing variety—eluded her.

 "Never mind.
-Either way, this is…disgusting.
-This kind of thing happens, sadly enough, though usually it's in show-jumping circles, not as often in racing.
+Either way, this is… disgusting.
+This kind of thing happens, sadly enough, though usually it's in show-jumping circles and not as often in racing.
 It happens, though.
-And I'll be damned if we don't catch the bastard that did this."
+And I'll be damned if we don't catch the bastard who did this."

 The two detectives had been called to her training farm early that morning, and the owner was adamant that the killer of her horse be found and 'if possible, fried like a cheap steak'.
-A brief flicker of cold blue light in Carlton's eyes, as he had stared down at the body of the dead filly, indicated he was hoping for the same type of punishment for the vicious SOB.
+A brief flicker of cold blue lit Carlton's eyes as he had stared down at the body of the dead filly, indicated he was hoping for the same type of punishment for the vicious SOB.

-"There's potential heirs, for one thing, and then there's enemies…" Carlton said, looking up the length of the long row of stables.
-The heads of six horses, two bays, three chestnuts and a grey all were looking out of their stalls at him, ears pricked forward, eyes softly curious.
-Juliet couldn't keep from smiling as her partner finally touched the nose of the nearest horse – a grey.
+"There's potential heirs, for one thing, and then there's enemies… " Carlton said, looking up the length of the long row of stables.
+The heads of six horses-two bays, three chestnuts and a grey—all were looking out of their stalls at him, ears pricked forward, eyes softly curious.
+Juliet couldn't keep from smiling as her partner finally touched the nose of the grey, who was nearest, and the plate on its halter read 'Flighty Coed'.
 "Pretty little mare," he said as the mare started trying to chew the cufflink off his duster coat.

-"How can you tell it's a mare without…looking?"
+"How can you tell it's a mare without looking under her skirt?"
 Juliet asked, gesturing toward the mare's back end.

 "Finer bone structure of the head.
-Very feminine – see the jaw, and the line of the throatlatch and…" he stopped then, realizing she still didn't speak the language, and he noted that she made no move to try and pet the mare too.
+Very feminine—see the jaw, and the line of the throatlatch and… " he stopped then, realizing she still didn't speak the language, and he noted that she made no move to try and pet the mare.
 "Don't tell me you're afraid of horses, O'Hara.
 You'll have to rescind your Man Card if you are."